stevendemer/photo_guru/README.md

 ## What can i do with this app?

 * Browse through the most popular images on Unsplash with infinite scrolling so you don't need to click next or prev to change pages
-* List images based on your input
+* Search and view top quality photos
-* Explore photos based on the chosen category
+* Explore photos based on your chosen category

 > Project is in development